Hillfort

-A hillfort is a type of earthwork used as a fortified refuge or defended settlement, located to exploit a rise in elevation for defensive advantage.
-They are typically European and of the Bronze Age or Iron Age.
+A hillfort is a type of fortified refuge or defended settlement located to exploit a rise in elevation for defensive advantage.
+They are typical of the late European Bronze Age and Iron Age.
 Some were used in the post-Roman period.
-The fortification usually follows the contours of a hill and consists of one or more lines of earthworks, with stockades or defensive walls, and external ditches.
+The fortification usually follows the contours of a hill and consists of one or more lines of earthworks or stone ramparts, with stockades or defensive walls, and external ditches.
+If enemies were approaching, the inhabitants would spot them from a distance.